The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 What Week 6 Actually Feels Like

 The developers feel faster.
 Cognitive load is genuinely lower — the tool drafts the boilerplate, suggests the test, summarises the diff.
-The screen recordings tell a different story.
-More idle time.
-More verification overhead.
-More deletion.
-The longitudinal version of the same finding lands at ICSE'26.
-Sergeyuk and colleagues tracked 800 developers over two years and found:
+The screen recordings tell a different story: more idle time, more verification overhead, more deletion.
+The longitudinal version lands at ICSE'26, where Sergeyuk and colleagues tracked 800 developers over two years:

 "Telemetry reveals that AI users produce substantially more code but also delete significantly more.
 Meanwhile, survey respondents report productivity gains..."

-The perception gap is not a METR artefact.
-It persists at two-year scale.
+The perception gap is not a METR artefact; it persists at two-year scale.
 And the throughput-without-quality signature is exactly what Faros AI's 2026 telemetry across 22,000 developers shows: epics per developer up 66%, incidents per PR up 242%, median PR review time up 441%.
-More output.
-More rework.
-Selenium's Jason Baum gave it the four-word version on the Coder podcast in October 2025:
+More output, more rework.
+Selenium's Jason Baum gave it the four-word version on the Coder podcast:

 "We're running before we walk with AI."